nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * Re-initiation, “in which one approaches something in a radically different way and direction from current practice.”

-TODO
-As you can see, the list above progresses from
+As you can see, the list above progresses from creative contributions that are easy to introduce into the domain to those that will require some convincing.

-Teresa Amabile:
+How does creativity change the domain?
+According to Teresa Amabile:

 > A product or response is creative to the extent that appropriate observers independently agree it is creative.
-Appropriate observers are those familiar with the domain in which the product was created or the reponse articulated.

 Who are these appropriate observers?

 ### Field

-TODO
-The appropriate observers that Amabile is referring to are the individuals who act as gatekeepers to the domain.
-These gatekeepers are the established experts
+The appropriate observers that Amabile is referring to are the individuals who act as gatekeepers to, and caretakers of, the domain.
+These individuals are the established and recognized experts of _the field_.
+They were likely young whippersnappers and upstarts like you and me at one time, but are now the old guard.

-how fields affect the rate of creativity

-* being either reactive or proactive

-* by choosing either a narrow or broad filter in the selection of novelty

-* encourage novelty if they are well connected to the rest of the social system and are able to channel support into their own domain

-> Creativity is any act, idea, or product that changes an existing domain, or that transforms an existing domain into a new one.
-And the definition of a creative person is: someone whose thoughts or actions change a domain, or establish a new domain.
-It is important to remember, however, that a domain cannot be changed without ht explicit or implicit consent of a field responsible for it.”
+According to Csikszentmihalyi, "a domain cannot be changed without the explicit or implicit consent of a field responsible for it."

 ### Person

-Who is this creative person?
+Who is the creative person?

 It's you.
 Me.
 Anyone, really.